tramitit/guides/en/romania/citizenship_confirmation.md

 ---

-title: "Citizenship Confirmation"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Romania"]
+categories:
-meta_title: "Guide to Confirming Citizenship"
+- Romania
+date: '2024-06-07'
-description: "A step-by-step guide on how to confirm your citizenship status."
+description: Discover how to prove your citizenship for passport applications, studying abroad, or bank accounts.
+Learn about required documents and providers involved.
 draft: false
+meta_title: Romanian & Moldovan Citizenship Confirmation Process
+title: Romanian & Moldovan Citizenship Confirmation Process
-translationKey: "romania-citizenship_confirmation"
+translationKey: romania-citizenship_confirmation
 ---

 ## Description
 ### What is it?